alan-turing-institute/alexa-room-finder/docs/room-finder.md

 #### `postRoom(token, ownerAddress, ownerName, startTime, endTime)`

-Passed a token, an address to make a calendar on, the name of that calendar, and the same start time and end time as passed eariler, this posts a room.
+Passed a token, an address to make a calendar on, the name of that calendar, and the same start time and end time as passed earler, this posts a room.

 It **does not directly write on the room resource calendar.** It instead posts an event on Alexa's calendar, and invites the room using the address provided.
 The benefit of this is that your account requires fewer permissions.
 The problem is it relies on the rooms accepting the invites.